AP-Computer-Science-Joe-Polacco/ConsecutiveVowels/README.md

 # ConsecutiveVowels

-0. Download ConsecutiveVowels.java, ConsecutiveVowelsTest.java, and words.txt and store them all in the same folder.
+0. Download ConsecutiveVowels.java and words.txt and store them both in the same folder.

 1. Complete the method countConsectiveVowels() in the ConsecutiveVowels class.